grahamSpecter/Slate/README.md

 1. Clone the repository to your local machine.
 2. Follow the installation instructions provided in the [documentation](docs/INSTALLATION.md).
-3. Configure SLATE CMS to integrate with Microsoft Azure and EntraID SSO as needed.
+3. Configure SLATE to integrate with Microsoft Azure and EntraID SSO as needed.
-4. Begin exploring the features and functionalities of SLATE CMS.
+4. Begin exploring the features and functionalities of SLATE.

 ## How to Contribute

-While SLATE CMS is currently a closed-source project, contributions from the community are welcome in the form of feedback, suggestions, and bug reports.
+While SLATE is currently a closed-source project, contributions from the community are welcome in the form of feedback, suggestions, and bug reports.
 If you encounter any issues or have ideas for improvement, please open an issue on GitHub.

 ## Acknowledgments

-I would like to express my gratitude to OpenAI for their invaluable guidance and support in the development of SLATE CMS.
+I would like to express my gratitude to OpenAI for their invaluable guidance and support in the development of SLATE.
 Their expertise and encouragement have been instrumental in shaping this project.

 ## Contact

-For questions, suggestions, or collaboration opportunities, please contact grahamSpecter at grahamspecter1@gmail.com.
+For questions, suggestions, or collaboration opportunities, please contact grahamSpecter (alias for the owner of grahamspecter1@gmail.com in the interest of privacy) at grahamspecter1@gmail.com.

 ## License